 - Introduction to ACFs

 - Adding an ACF to a Workflow

 - Properties of an ACF

 - Business Logic of ACFs

 - Examples for the Use of ACFs

-- ACFs in CM.Track

 C.7.4.1 Introduction to ACFs

 An Activity Control Form (ACF) is a web form which is offered to the engineer at one or more process steps.
 In this way, the data input can be controlled in a very strict way.